Works by James Rae (178) All works

 James Rae biography

-As a player, James Rae has worked in many West End and Royal National Theatre productions including Sir Peter Hall’s award winning Oresteia with music by Sir Harrison Birtwistle.
-He has also received many freelance engagements with some of the country’s leading orchestras and ensembles.
-Projects have included the EMI album Classic Ellington with Sir Simon Rattle and the C.B.S.O.
+James Rae has worked in many West End and Royal National Theatre productions including Sir Peter Hall’s award winning Oresteia with music by Sir Harrison Birtwistle and has also received many freelance engagements with some of the country’s leading orchestras and ensembles.

-Saxophone Quartet playing has featured strongly in James Rae’s career.
-He is the leader of the Phoenix Saxophone Quartet who over the years has given many recitals and broadcasts.
+He is the leader of the Phoenix Saxophone Quartet who over the years have given many recitals and BBC broadcasts.
 They have also recorded the complete works of Carey Blyton on two albums The Return of Bulgy Gogo and Sherlock Holmes meets Dr Who.

 As a composer, James Rae is one of Europe’s most published writers of educational wind music.
-He has at present over 120 publications to his credit published mainly by Universal Edition.
-His music includes instrumental study books, tutors, transcriptions and volumes of duets many of which are to be found on wind examination syllabuses worldwide.
-He has also written five musicals for schools in partnership with Mike Cornick.
+He has at present over 250 publications to his credit mainly published by Universal Edition.
+His music includes instrumental study books, sonatas, tutors, baroque, classical and jazz transcriptions plus many volumes of duets many of which are to be found on all the major wind examination syllabuses worldwide.
+He has also written four musicals for schools with Mike Cornick.

-James Rae lives in Carshalton Beeches in Surrey with his wife Sue and two sons Andrew and Stephen.
-His interests are food, drink and anything at all to do with railways!
+James Rae currently lives in Carshalton Beeches in Surrey with his wife Sue and two children.